Integrated Learning - Pedal Prix

 The program has many benefits for those involved.
 These include fitness, learning to work as part of a team, development of realistic confidence and independence, resilience, consideration of others and the development of positive social interaction.

-The Pedal Prix program at Modbury High has been improving in its success over the last few years.
-2018 was an eventful year for Modbury Pedal Prix.
-Our goal was to have high top ten overall result for Cheetah and a top five for Pink Panther, in the AIPP Super Series.
+2019 was an active and successful year for Modbury High School Pedal Prix.
+Our goal was to have high top ten overall results for Cheetah and Pink Panther, in the AIPP Super Series.

 - We competed in all 5 SA races including Mt Gambier.

-We are one of the few top teams that still mostly build their own trikes, so these are a credit to our endeavour.
+We are one of the few top teams that still build their own trikes, so these are a credit to our endeavours.
+In 2019 though we had more factory-made trikes.
 We compete quite well with the factory-made trikes of other teams.
-The main factor in how well a trike goes is rider fitness so we emphasize this to our riders and our fitness coordinator, Alex Aungles, does a fantastic job in putting this into action.
+The main factor in how well a trike goes is rider fitness so we emphasize this to our riders and our fitness coordinator, Alex Aungles, who does a fantastic job in putting this into action.

-The series consists of an eight-hour race at Mt Gambier, 1 six-hour race at Loxton and 2 six-hour events at Victoria Park and culminates in the highlight of the year with a 24-hour race at Murray Bridge.
-Cheetah and our all girls bike, Pink Panther are our main bikes with excellent support provided by Lynx and Puma.
+The series consist of an eight-hour race at Mt Gambier, a six-hour race at Loxton and 2 six-hour events at Victoria Park and culminates in the highlight of the year with a 24-hour race at Murray Bridge.
+Cheetah and our all girls trike Pink Panther are our senior secondary trikes, Lynx is our junior secondary, and Puma and Copycat are our support trikes.
 Our results were positive in the early races with Cheetah and Pink Panther both finishing well within the top 10.

-The 24-hour race at Murray Bridge is the highlight of the year with over 220 entries and 38,000 people involved - it's an enormous event.
-We and Duncraig did well.
-We had a few flat tyres some minor roll-overs and plenty of hard racing.
-The riders all performed to the best of their ability.
+The 24-hour race at Murray Bridge is the highlight of the year with over 210 entries and 38,000 people involved.
+It is an enormous event.
+We had a few flat tyres, some minor roll-overs and plenty of hard racing.
+The riders all performed to the best of their ability and we performed well.

-Our results in the series is decided by our 2 best results in the shorter races and the result from Murray Bridge.
-In this Pink Panther finished equal 3rd in Senior girls which is an excellent result for us.
-Cheetah finished 13th, Lynx 21st and Duncraig 35th from only 2 races.
-All very creditable results.
+Our results in the series are decided by our 2 best results in the shorter races and the result from Murray Bridge.
+In this Pink Panther finished 3rd in senior girls, which is an excellent result for us.
+Cheetah finished 9th in senior secondary, with Lynx 26th in junior secondary.
+These are all very creditable results.

 We could not do this without our supporters.
-We need to thank Adelaide Coachlines, Northern Districts Canoe Club, Police Credit Union, Frances Bedford, Bunnings, Roy Zerna VIP Franchisee, International Cycles and Ridhard Harvey.
+We need to thank Adelaide Coachlines, Northern Districts Canoe Club, Police Credit Union, Frances Bedford, Bunnings, Roy Zerna VIP Franchisee, International Cycles and Richard Harvey,

-We also need to thank the team managers Richard Hill, Wendy Erkelenz, Roy Zerna, and Kym Erkelenz, our trainer Alex Aungles, our bike mechanics Kevin Clarke and Ron Gibbins, our first aid person Paul Stafford, our catering manager Lyn Gibbins, our timing coordinator Rodney Ling, the extra supporting teachers, Matthew Jarrad, our many other supporting parents and the whole Fast Cats Racing group.
-All students were exemplary ambassadors for Modbury High and are commended for their efforts and commitment.
+We also need to thank the team managers Richard Hill, Wendy Erkelenz, Roy Zerna and Kym Erkelenz, our trainer Alex Aungles, our trike mechanics Kevin Clarke and Ron Gibbins, our first aid people Chris Taylor and Anstey Farrell-Hill, our catering manager Lyn Gibbins, timing coordinator Rodney Ling, the extra supporting teacher Lyn Gibbins, our many other supporting parents and the whole Fast Cats Racing group.
+All students were exemplary ambassadors for Modbury High School and are commended for their efforts and commitment.